Perfect number: Even perfect numbers

 Thus every even perfect number is a pernicious number.

 Every even perfect number is also a practical number (cf. Related concepts).

 Odd perfect numbers

 It is unknown whether any odd perfect numbers exist, though various results have been obtained.
-In 1496, Jacques Lefèvre stated that Euclid's rule gives all perfect numbers, thus implying that no odd perfect number exists.
-Euler stated: "Whether ... there are any odd perfect numbers is a most difficult question".
+In 1496, Jacques Lefèvre stated that Euclid's rule gives all perfect numbers, thus implying that no odd perfect number exists, but Euler himself stated: "Whether ... there are any odd perfect numbers is a most difficult question".
 More recently, Carl Pomerance has presented a heuristic argument suggesting that indeed no odd perfect number should exist.
-All perfect numbers are also Ore's harmonic numbers, and it has been conjectured as well that there are no odd Ore's harmonic numbers other than 1.
-Many of the properties proved about odd perfect numbers also apply to Descartes numbers, and Pace Nielsen has suggested that sufficient study of those numbers may lead to a proof that no odd perfect numbers exist.
+All perfect numbers are also harmonic divisor numbers, and it has been conjectured as well that there are no odd harmonic divisor numbers other than 1.

 Any odd perfect number N must satisfy the following conditions: